Shipping School is in session!

 Which is the best shipping carrier option for ecommerce?

-It all depends on your needs, but many online brands prefer USPS.
+It all depends on your needs, but many online brands prefer USPS (check out our how to calculate shipping costs page for more information).
 By partnering with various online shipping software companies, USPS offers small ecommerce businesses access to shipping discounts that typically only get offered to enterprise companies sending 50,000 or more packages a year.
 By offering the deepest discounts to all online businesses, USPS truly levels the playing field and allows small ecommerce to compete with the big guys.

 Here’s a simple equation: the deepest discounts on shipping costs = the highest margins.
 Even if you take the cost of purchasing extra insurance on top of the cost of postage (which you always should), the money you’ll save by shipping with USPS blows the discounts from the other two carriers out of the water.